Suggested links

 When did the U.S. opioid epidemic start?

 In the late 1990s, pharmaceutical companies assured healthcare practitioners that patients would not develop an addiction to their opioid pain relievers.
-As a result, opioids were prescribed more, leading to abuse and misuse.
+As a result, doctors prescribed opioids more, leading to abuse and misuse.
+In 2017, opioid abuse was declared a public health emergency.

 What are the signs of opioid addiction?

-Opioid addiction may not be immediately obvious.
+Opioid addiction may not be immediately apparent.

 However, some signs that someone is addicted to opioids may include: